About Us

 Board Member

-Tiani Tohi is passionate in training and grooming positive and influential leaders in children and youth thus building stronger families.
-Organizing committee of first Family Conference in Oct 2024 and LLS Legacy Leadership Symposium.
-CEF Chairman Children Evangelism Fellowship – Tonga and Board Member of Aglow International Tonga.
-Tiani is a widow with two children.
+Tiani Tohi is passionate about training and grooming positive and influential leaders in children and youth thus building stronger families.
+Tiani was instrumental in organizing the Tonga 2023 Legacy Leadership Symposium and the Kingdom's first Family Conference in Oct 2024.
+She currently serves as CEF Chairman Children Evangelism Fellowship (Tonga) and Board Member of Aglow International Tonga.

 Caroline Kavaefiafi